-In the aftermath, we realized we probably didn’t do our best job of explaining why the changes were happening and we didn’t put enough focus on the benefits their children were gaining (instructional coaches to assist with implementation of UDL and inclusion in classrooms) in return.
+In the aftermath, we realized we didn’t do our best job of explaining why the changes were happening and we didn’t put enough focus on the benefits their children were gaining (instructional coaches to assist with instructional support and inclusion in classrooms, for example) in return.

 Lesson learned?
 Communicate clearly with your community about what they will get in place of something that has to be cut.
 Be prepared for

 Of all of my UDL struggles, this one continues to keep me up at night.
-In our district, we are moving toward proportional scheduling, which essentially ensures that every classroom is representative of the school community.
+In our district, we are moving toward proportional scheduling, which essentially ensures that every classroom is more closely representative of the school community.
 When moving toward proportionally scheduling, the goal is that all students have equal access to advanced coursework.
-Sounds fabulous, but the reality is that our systems weren’t built for this kind of equitable scheduling,
+Sounds fabulous, but the reality is that our education systems in this country weren’t built for this kind of equitable scheduling,